qsd-finance/docs/pages/faqs/frequently-asked-questions.en.md

 #### Can I bond QSD while in expansion?

-Yes, during the initial bootstrapping phase you can bond at any time.

-Post-bootstraping, no, you can only bond QSD below peg while TWAP is below $1.
+No, you can only bond QSD below peg while TWAP is below $1.02.
+However you can bond QSD:BUSD Lp tokens at any time.

 <br/>